 A fun fishing vacation in Florida might include dropping a line out your screened in porch.
-Or simply have one of our local fishing guides pick you up at the front door of your Apalachicola Fla houseboat rental.
+Or simply have Capt.
+Jimmy Maxwell of Backwater Guide Service (850) 899-0063 pick you up at the waterfront door of your Apalachicola Fla houseboat rental.

 Alternately, just sitting with a good book while the shrimp boats pass within waving distance is hard to beat.
 Located at the mouth of the river and within the city historic district, shopping and fresh seafood dining is literally only steps away.
 Enjoy the rise and fall of the tide while surrounded by wildlife in a stunning and unspoiled natural setting.
 Dine in and witness the sun rise and set without leaving home.
 St. George Island Beaches are just minutes away by car.